karencfisher/simple-chat/readme.md

 will initially have $18 credit for usage, which is good for 3 months.
 If you have used the free credits or they have expired after 3 months (which ever happens first), you will need to set up a paid account.
 Text generation, for the largest GPT-3 model DaVinci-0003, costs $0.02/thousand tokens (about 750 words on average).
+(Using ChatGPT will only set you back $0.002/thousand tokens, one tenth the cost of using the best GPT-3 model.)

 https://openai.com/api/